 Because of this incredible peanut surplus, Carver came up with unique and interesting ways to use these magical legumes.
 He even experimented with peanut-based cosmetics, milk, paper, and even medicines.
 (To be honest, we’d take peanut-flavored medicines any day!)
 It was this constant experimentation and innovation that gave him his famous nickname, “The Peanut Man.”

-Carver’s perseverance and innovative spirit is truly the definition of the American dream, and here at BetterBody Foods, we’d like to think he’d be proud of our own creative use of the peanut, PBfit.
-Our combination of peanut flour, salt, and sugar to create a delicious peanut butter powder might not be on the shelves without Carver leading the way before us, and we can’t thank him enough.
+Carver’s perseverance and innovative spirit is truly the definition of the American dream, and we’d like to think he’d be proud of our own creative use of the peanut.
+And who knows?
+Our peanut butter powder, PBfit, might not even be on the shelves without Carver leading the way before us, and we can’t thank him enough!